rapekas/discourse-ai-summary-in-header/README.md

 1. Admin → **Customize** → **Themes** → install this component (Git URL or upload).
 2. Enable the component on your active theme(s).

+## Settings

+- *Show in timeline* - Show the summarize button in the topic timeline controls (right sidebar)
+- *Show in toc* - Show the summarize button at the top of the Table of Contents sidebar
+- *Keep in reader mode* - Keep the summarize button visible in the timeline when Reader Mode is active (disables by default)

 ## License

 MIT — see [LICENSE.txt](LICENSE.txt).